Using Cell Phone Data to Develop Event Transportation Management Plan for Golden 1 Center

-Planning for and evaluating the new $556 million arena in the heart of downtown Sacramento.
+To plan for and evaluate the $556 million arena in the heart of downtown Sacramento, we used cell phone data to quickly estimate Arena VMT.

 Results & Monitoring